GlPortal/website/content/faq.md

 ## Can I play Portal, Half Life or other games with the GlPortal engine?
 Compatibility to map format and assets of Portal or Half Life does not exist.
 ## Is GlPortal a Portal clone?
 GlPortal is not a Portal clone.
-It has similar gameplay an visual elements.
+It has similar gameplay and visual elements.
 ## Why don't you implement x?
 We love to implement features.
 However often times things get pushed to the backlog because there is more important stuff to do.
 ## Why is there no current build for x?